ballerina-attic/open-api-based-service/README.md

 The Swagger to Ballerina Code Generator can take existing Swagger definition files and generate Ballerina services from them.

 ## <a name="what-you-build"></a>  What you'll build
-You'll build an RESTful web service using an already existing OpenAPI specification.
-We will use the OpenAPI / Swagger specification of a pet store RESTful service throughout this guide.
+You'll build an RESTful web service using an OpenAPI / Swagger specification.
+The OpenAPI / Swagger specification of a pet store RESTful service throughout this guide.
 The pet store swagger specification will have RESSTful methods like POST,PUT,GET and DELETE methods to deal with pet data.

-Please refer to the following scenario diagram to understand the complete end-to-end scenario of the pet store web application.

 ![alt text](https://github.com/rosensilva/ballerina-samples/blob/master/ballerina-swagger/images/ballerina_swagger_scenario.jpg)